vulkano-rs/vulkano-www/content/guide/windowing/introduction.md

 What this code does is block the main thread forever, and calls the closure whenever the events loop (which we used to create our window) receives an event.
-These events include the events that are tied to our window, such a mouse movements.
+These events include the events that are tied to our window, such as mouse movements.

 When the user wants to close the window, a `WindowEvent::CloseRequested` event is received, which makes our closure set the `control_flow` to `ControlFlow::Exit` which signals to winit that we want an exit.